7RU7H/CTFs/HackTheBox/Retired-Machines/Blackfield/Blackfield-Writeup.md

 - Do not look at the HTB Machine Info tab for retired machines.
 - Sometimes I am correct
 - DOWNLOAD THE SYMBOL TABLES IDIOT
-Beyond Root:
+- GitHub does not have a facepalm emoji, the one time I actually would like to use an emoji and join in Beyond Root:
 - Active-Directory-Recon improvements